tc39/proposal-pattern-matching/README.md

     if (pages === 1): console.log("one page")
     // if pages == 0, no clauses succeed in the child match,
     // so the parent clause fails as well,
-    // and we advance to the outer `else`
+    // and we advance to the outer `default`
   }
-  else: console.log("no pages")
+  default: console.log("no pages")
 }
 ```